 The privately-owned firm's success has been achieved by providing high availability, mission critical dedicated servers.
-Focused on providing tailored cutting-edge solutions and backed by expert support staff, it offers complex e-commerce hosting, colocation services and scalable fully customisable cloud solutions with same-day setup.
+Focused on providing tailored cutting-edge solutions and backed by

 UK Dedicated Servers has had a presence at Telehouse Docklands since 2014 Since then, the business has gone from strength to strength, now hosting over 4,000 servers for customers within the UK and Europe, ranging from small businesses to multinational corporations.